vnomvk/Study-Documents/React performance optimization – Analysis.md

 React performance optimization – Analysis

-       Use higher-order component to wrap their frequently update’s child component.
-It also avoid unwanted re - render components.
 Ref: https://reactjs.org/docs/higher-order-components.html
         Use the map() function to store element first into variable or return function then wrap that in render DOM place.
 Code like from below reference link.
 Ref: https://reactjs.org/docs/lists-and-keys.html